NuKeeperDotNet/NuKeeper/GettingStarted.md

 Swashbuckle.AspNetCore to 2.5.0 from 2.4.0 in 1 place since 6 days ago.
 ````

+[LibYear](https://libyear.com/) is "a simple measure of software dependency freshness".
+[There is a similar tool for .NET](https://stevedesmond.ca/blog/happy-libyear).

 `NuKeeper` with no `mode` argument is short for `NuKeeper mode=inspect`

 You can inspect a different folder: